oesteban/hcph-sops/docs/data-management/qaqc-criteria-unprocessed.md

 ## Task behavior

 For accurate estimation of task activation, it is essential to check the quality of both the fMRI images and the task behavior<sup>[1]</sup>.
-As such, it is important to verify that the subjects were attempting to perform the instructed task (i.e not sleeping and not responding randomly).
+As such, verifying that the subjects were attempting to perform the instructed task (i.e., not sleeping and not responding randomly) is important.
-One particularity of this project is that our single participant is the principal investigator of the project.
-As such, we trust that the participant, when actively awake, has enough incentive to follow the tasks accurately, even more so that the tasks are simple paradigms.
+Because the one participant in Cohort I is the principal investigator, we assume that he is following all the instructions and reporting any issues as they occur.
-We will however verify that the participant did not inadvertently fell asleep during one of the fMRI scans.
+Nonetheless, we will verify that the participant did not inadvertently fall asleep during fMRI runs.

 - [ ] Leveraging the eye-tracking data, verify that the subject did not close his eyes for an extended period.